Nauts85/project-2/README.md

      - As a user i want to see clearly how many questions i have answered correctly.
      - As a user i want clear feedback about correct or incorrect answers.
      - As a user i want to feel immersion while playing.
-     - As a user i want to be able to exit the quiz at any point and return to the main menu.
+     - As a user i want to have an in game options menu to change options about the quiz or return to the main menu.

    * **Dev Goals**
      - As a Developer i want to grab the users attention from the start.